 Meriden is a city in the heart of Connecticut, approximately 100 miles from Boston and New York City.
-Meriden was originally a part of the neighboring town of Wallingford, but in 1727 the people of Meriden established their own meetinghouse, and in 1806 they became a separate town with approximately 1,000 residents.
+Meriden was originally a part of the neighboring town of Wallingford.
+In 1727 the people of Meriden established a meetinghouse, and in 1806 formed a separate town with approximately 1,000 residents.

-In the 1800’s Meriden became known as a manufacturing hub, earning the nickname, “The Silver City”, due to the large number of silver manufacturers headquartered in the town.
+Meriden was a major manufacturing center in the 19th century.
+The city earned the nickname “The Silver City” due to the large number of silver manufacturers headquartered in the town.
 The city was so well known that locals were able to convince Abraham Lincoln to stop and deliver a speech when he was seeking the Republican presidential nomination in 1860.

-In 1867, Meriden incorporated as a city with a population just shy of 9,000 residents.
-The city thrived as a white collar manufacturing town until the 70’s and 80’s when businesses began to leave for greener pastures.
+In 1867, Meriden incorporated as a city and thrived as a blue collar manufacturing town until the 1970’s when businesses began to leave for greener pastures.
 These pictures show Meriden in its glory days.

 The Meriden Home Club (1905)

 The Home Club was a social club located at 128 Colony Street in Meriden.
 It was built in 1903 and held social events and private dinners for members.
 The club closed in the 1990’s due to declining membership.
 The building went through multiple owners before being demolished on December 25, 2014.

 Hubbard Park was financed by Walter Hubbard, a Meriden industrialist.
 He designed the park with help from the Olmsted Brothers, who were the sons of Frederick Law Olmsted, the man who designed Central Park in New York City and Golden Gate Park in San Francisco.
 The area of Hubbard Park seen in this picture was known as “Cascade Falls Playground”.